The Graphic, 1869-1932

 Institutional Free Trial

-Already have a license?
+Sign up for a FREE trialAlready have a license?
 Sign in to view the collection

 Encounter some of the most important innovations in nineteenth and twentieth century European art

 The Graphic, founded by artist and social reformer William Luson Thomas, appeared on 4 December 1869.
-Initially, it was a competitor of The Illustrated London News (ILN)but it ultimately became one of the ILN’s sister publications.
+Initially, it was a competitor of The Illustrated London News (ILN), but it ultimately became one of the ILN’s sister publications.
 The Graphic reflected the conservatism and staunch imperialism of Britain’s ruling classes.
 Yet Thomas’s social conscience and professional vision ensured that the paper differed from more right-leaning titles in British Illustrated Periodicals, 1869–1970, such as The Sketch and The Sphere.
 Innovatively, The Graphic drew attention to poverty, homelessness, and public health—Thomas encouraged his illustrators to wander London in search of authentic scenes and subjects.
 This collection collates nearly 117,000 images from almost 3,500 issues of The Graphic, published between December 1869 and April 1932.

 The Graphic featured articles on politics, international relations, religion, and science.
 It played an important role in the development of the arts, printing innovative literature, theatre reviews, and some of the most beautiful illustrations in contemporary print media—the Victorian critic Harry Quilter remarked upon “the real change that The Graphic artists effected in illustrated journalism”.
 Vincent van Gogh was much influenced by the strain of socially-conscious art that appeared in the paper.